Interface and Gestures

 Turn it inside out with Invert.

-If you’ve made your selection around a shape, but actually want to delete the background, simply tap Invert to reverse the inside and outside of your selection.
+If you’ve made a selection, but want to delete the opposite of the selection area, tap Invert to reverse the inside and outside of your selection.
 Tap it again to switch back.

 Copy & Paste